-Prior to your workout, perform some upper and lower body dynamic stretching to prime your muscles for the bodyweight exercises.
+Before your workout, perform upper and lower body dynamic stretching to prime your muscles for the bodyweight exercises.

 - Arm Circles: Start with small arm circles forward for 10 reps, then backward for 10 reps.
 Then repeat this with larger circles.

 - Cross-Body Arm Swings: Swing your arms across your body, right over left, then left over right.
 Repeat this 10-20 times.

 - Knees to Chest: Bring your right knee up into your chest and hold for a brief pause.
 Bring the leg down, then repeat on the left.
 Alternate for 10-15 reps on each side.